xraypy/xraylarch/doc/installation.rst

 .. code:: bash

-    pip install xraylarch
+    pip install "xraylarch[larix]"

-There are other optional addons that can be installed with Larch, such as
+There are other optional add ons that can be installed with Larch, such as

 .. code:: bash